Home » About/Contact

 NAMI Virginia Board Members are dedicated people committed to support, education, and advocacy to our local, state, and national community.

 NAMI Virginia and its local affiliates offer Family and Consumer programs to both members and non-members.
-Family programs include Family-to-Family, MESA (Mutual Education Support Advocacy), Peer-to-Peer, Connection Recovery Support Groups, Family Support Groups, Basics, and the Virginia Family Network and Virginia Youth Network.
+Family programs include Family-to-Family, Peer-to-Peer, Connection Recovery Support Groups, Family Support Groups, Basics, and the Virginia Family Network and Virginia Youth Network.
 Please see our Programs section for more information on each of these programs.